mlcommons/mlcube/runners/mlbox_ssh_run/README.md

 > Pretty much all of these can easily be solved.
 In fact, the original repo do not have the first three limitations.

 ## How to use SSH runner using MNIST example MLBox
-1. Copy the [platform.yaml.template](./platform.yaml.template) file to the mlbox root directory and rename it to `platform.yaml`.
+1. Copy the `ssh.yaml` platform file in the `platform` directory of a MLBox.
+   `platform.yaml`.
 2. Edit `platform.yaml`.
 Change the following fields:
    - `host`: IP address of the remote host